Knoxville Tub to Shower Conversions

 Replacing a bathtub with a walk-in shower is one of the most common bathroom upgrades for homeowners who want safer, easier access to their shower.
 These conversions reduce the step-over height of traditional tubs and often include safety features like grab bars, seating, and handheld shower systems.

-However, because installing a walk-in shower typically requires demolition, plumbing adjustments, waterproofing, and fixture installation, Medicare usually considers it a remodeling project rather than medical equipment.
+However, because installing a walk-in shower typically requires demolition, plumbing work, waterproofing, and fixture installation, Medicare usually treats it as a remodeling project rather than covered durable medical equipment.

 Curbless or Accessible Showers

-Curbless showers remove the step required to enter the shower, creating a smooth transition from the bathroom floor into the shower area.
+Curbless showers remove the step required to enter the shower, creating a smoother transition from the bathroom floor into the shower area.
 This design is especially popular for aging-in-place bathrooms and accessibility-focused renovations.

-Even though curbless showers offer clear safety benefits, they involve structural work such as floor modification, drainage adjustments, and waterproofing.
+Even though curbless showers offer clear safety benefits, zero entry shower options usually involve structural work such as floor modification, drainage adjustments, waterproofing, and shower base installation.
 Because of that, Medicare generally treats them as remodeling rather than covered medical equipment.

 Walk-In Bathtubs

-Walk-in bathtubs are frequently marketed to seniors because they include features designed to improve bathing safety.
-These tubs typically include a door for easier entry, built-in seating, and safety bars.
+Walk-in bathtubs are frequently marketed to seniors because they include features designed to improve bathing safety, such as a door for easier entry, built-in seating, and safety bars.

-Despite these features, walk-in bathtubs are still considered installed fixtures rather than medical equipment.
+Despite these features, walk-in bathtubs are still installed fixtures rather than temporary medical equipment.
 Because they require plumbing installation and permanent modification to the bathroom, Medicare usually does not cover their cost.

 Bathroom Flooring and Layout Changes